 Avoid multivitamins that come with these micronutrient pairings (as they will compete for absorption):

 - Vitamin B5 and copper

 - Zinc and copper

 - Vitamin B5 (pantothenic acid) and vitamin B7 (biotin)

 - Iron (it will compete with all micronutrients)

-Fun fact: Did you know that each micronutrient has numerous forms a manufacturer can pick and choose from to include in their formula?
-Some being better than others.
-Including the lower quality forms in a multivitamin means manufacturer’s increase their profits.
-So unless you know which is which, you may be purchasing a multivitamin with nutrient forms your body won’t recognise, and hence, won’t absorb.
+Lower quality forms are usually included in a multivitamin formula to increase profits to the manufacturer.
+Unless you know which is which, you may be buying a multivitamin with nutrient forms your body won’t recognise, and therefore won’t absorb.

-Note: Source a multivitamin that must be taken at least twice a day, to ensure you’re getting a hit of nutrients towards the end of the day as well, as some micronutrients will have been depleted by then (e.g. vitamin C).
+Note: Source a multivitamin that must be taken at least twice a day.
+This ensures the body receives a boost of nutrients towards the end of the day as well, as some micronutrient stores will have depleted by then in the body (e.g. vitamin C).

-These are the recommendations for 100% daily value of each nutrient (which can be split over morning and evening):
+These are the recommendations for the 100% daily value of each nutrient (which can be split over the morning and evening):

 Forms: 6 mg lutein.
 Most multivitamins will leave out lutein.